hilts-vaughan/hilts-vaughan.github.io/_posts/2018-04-26-using-huggins-for-fun-and-profit.md

 ---
 layout: post
 comments: true
-title: Using Hugginn for profit and fun; finding price errors on the Internet
+title: Using Huginn for profit and fun; finding price errors on the Internet
 categories:
 - blog
 ---